githubMoko/TokenAutoComplete/README.md

 ### Upgrading from 2.* to 3.0

 For most developers, the migration should be fairly simple.
-Here are the likely issues you'll need to resolve:
+Here are the likely issues you'll need to resolves:

 1. The view now inherits from `AppCompatAutoCompleteTextView`.
 You probably don't need to make any changes for this, but you will need to include the Android support library if you are not already.